 Diagnosing Pulmonary Fibrosis

-• Lung radiology scans using X-ray or High-Resolution Chest CT-Scans (HRCT) to check for patterns of opacities in lung tissue that are caused by the thickened and scarred lung tissues.
+- Lung radiology scans use X-ray or High-Resolution Chest CT scans (HRCT) to check for patterns of opacities in lung tissue caused by thickened and scarred lung tissues.

-• An arterial blood test can be taken for examining the ability of the lungs to move oxygen into the tissues of the body.
+- An arterial blood test can examine the lungs’ ability to move oxygen into the body’s tissues.

-• Lung biopsy: getting a sample of lung tissue and studying the sample to better identify areas of scarring or thickening or suggestive of any malignancy.
-Biopsies can include a trans-bronchial biopsy or the more invasive surgical lung biopsy.
+- Lung biopsy involves taking a sample of lung tissue and studying it to identify scarring, thickening, or other signs of malignancy.
+Biopsies can include a transbronchial biopsy or the more invasive surgical lung biopsy.

 Screening for Mutations that may cause Familial Pulmonary Fibrosis